 The VDA is the only Veterinary Defence Organisation in Asia.

-It is obviously in the best interests of any veterinarian that any adverse incident or owner grievance be managed as soon as possible in order to stop it from escalating into a formal Claim, a Board complaint or a civil lawsuit.
+It is obviously in the best interests of any veterinarian that adverse incidents or owner grievances be managed as soon as possible in order to stop them from escalating into a formal Claim, a Board complaint or a civil lawsuit.
 Examples of adverse incidents include a treatment that failed, an anesthetic death or an owner unhappy with advice or an explanation.

-The VDA has 28 years' experience dealing with Board complaints and veterinary negligence legislation.
+The VDA has more than 30 years' experience dealing with Board complaints and veterinary negligence legislation.
 You will be provided with advice and guidance on how to manage the owner and the patient; how to undo any damage that has already occurred to your defence and what steps to take next.